Spatial Qubit Entanglement Witness for Quantum Natured Gravity: Background: spin-based gravitational entanglement witnessing

-To produce observable relative phase, the original proposal considers massive objects with $m\sim10^{-14}kg$.
-The required mass is restricted by the minimum distance between the two masses $D-d$.
-At micro-meter scale, Casimir-Polder force, which is another source of interaction between neutral objects, becomes dominant over gravitational interaction.
-A minimum distance $D-d\sim100\mu m$ is necessary to ignore influence from Casimir-Polder interaction.
-Later, a revised scheme based on Casimir screening \cite{van2020quantum} relaxes the parameters to $D\sim47\mu m$, $d\sim23\mu m$ by placing a conducting plate, which acts as a \textit{Faraday cage}, between the test masses to screen the mutual electromagnetic interaction.
-On the other hand, to test the spin entanglement witness also requires a delicate balancing of magnetic field gradient to bring the superposition components back to the center.
-In the revised scheme, the test mass $m\sim 10^{-15}$ kg and the total accumulated phase during interaction time $\tau\sim 1s$ is of order of $0.01$rad.
+To produce an observable relative phase, the original proposal considers massive objects with $m\sim10^{-14}\,$kg, restricted by the minimum distance between the two masses.
+Casimir--Polder force becomes dominant over gravitational interaction at micron-scale separations, requiring $D-d\sim 100\,\mu$m.
+A revised scheme based on Casimir screening \cite{van2020quantum} relaxes the parameters to $D\sim 47\,\mu$m, $d\sim 23\,\mu$m by placing a conducting plate, acting as a \emph{Faraday cage}, between the test masses.
+Testing the spin entanglement witness also requires a delicate balancing of magnetic field gradients to bring the superposition components back to the center.
+Completing the SGI -- with exact phase-space overlap of the two arms -- and preserving spin coherence throughout are the two principal challenges of the spin-based scheme.